Health & Wellness

 - Studies have found high rates of depression, anxiety, obsessive–compulsive and phobic disorders, suicidal thoughts

-acts, self-harm, and alcohol and drug dependence among LGBTQ people.
+and acts, self-harm, and alcohol and drug dependence among LGBTQ people.

 - LGBTQ people are one and almost twice as likely to experience childhood maltreatment, interpersonal violence, and personal